-Kino Bermondsey is a 48-seat independent cinema with café-bar and terrace.
+Just a short walk down Bermondsey Street from London Bridge is Kino Bermondsey.
+This 48-seat independent cinema with café-bar and terrace is one of our favorite south London cinemas.
 Refitted in December 2017 with a new screen, a new projector, an incredible new sound system and new red leather seats, it’s simply fantastic.
 Come and enjoy the latest blockbusters, arthouse, classic and independent films and documentaries.

 New films start on a Friday and tickets go on sale at 2 PM every Monday.
 Tickets for live and special events go on sale 4 – 6 weeks in advance.Book Online